BruceEckel/pybooktools/docs/index.md

 ```
 <!-- #[code_location] ./src/functional_error_handling -->
 ```
-These can appear anywhere in the file.
+- These can appear anywhere in the file.
+- The program searches across all the specified directories for the file name in the slugline.
-If you provide more than one source code repository, the program ensures there are no duplicate file names across those directories, as the program searches across all the specified directories for the file name in the slugline and there cannot be ambiguities.
+- If you provide more than one source code repository, the program ensures there are no duplicate file names across those directories.

 Run `python update_markdown_code_listings.py -h` for details on how to use it.